Michelle Müntefering: Political career

 Müntefering has been a member of the German Bundestag since the 2013 federal elections.
 In her first term, she was a member of the Committee on Foreign Affairs as well as on its Sub-Committee on Cultural Relations and Education Policy.
 On the Committee on Foreign Affairs, she served as her parliamentary group’s rapporteur on relations to Turkey.
 From 2014 until 2015, she briefly served as rapporteur for digital consumer protection.

 In addition to her committee assignments, Müntefering served as chairwoman of the German-Turkish Parliamentary Friendship Group from 2014 until 2018.
 She is also a member of the German-Israeli Parliamentary Friendship Group and of the German-Iranian Parliamentary Friendship Group.

 In the negotiations to form a coalition government under the leadership of Chancellor Angela Merkel following the 2017 federal elections, Müntefering was part of the working group on foreign policy, led by Ursula von der Leyen, Gerd Müller and Sigmar Gabriel.
 Between February and March 2018, she briefly served as member of the SPD parliamentary group’s leadership under chairwoman Andrea Nahles.

 After leaving government, Müntefering joined the Committee on Foreign Affairs and became the chairwoman of its Subcommittee on Foreign Cultural and Educational Policy.
 In 2023, she was one of the initiators – alongside Agnieszka Brugger and Marie-Agnes Strack-Zimmermann – of a cross-party group promoting a feminist foreign policy.

+In April 2023, Müntefering announced her intention to resign from the German Parliament and instead run in the 2024 European elections; however, she failed to get her party's nomination.
+In June 2024, she announced that she would not stand in the 2025 federal elections but instead resign from active politics by the end of the parliamentary term.